erikrose/blessings/README.rst

   * Add Travis support.
   * Make `python setup.py test` work without spurious errors on 2.6.
   * Work around a tox parsing bug in its config file.
+  * Parametrizing a capability no longer crashes when there is no tty.
+(Vitja Makarov)

 1.5
   * Add syntactic sugar and documentation for ``enter_fullscreen`` and